 What to serve with tomato soup

-As I mentioned above my favorite way to serve tomato soup is with freshly baked gluten-free focaccia bread.
-However, you can also serve it with gluten-free pizza rolls, grilled cheese, mozzarella sticks, garlic bread, baked potatoes, or gluten-free croutons.
+As I mentioned above my favorite way to serve tomato soup is with crunchy gluten-free garlic bread or freshly baked gluten-free focaccia bread.
+However, you can also serve it with gluten-free pizza rolls, grilled cheese, mozzarella sticks, baked potatoes, or gluten-free croutons.

 Campbell’s tomato soup gluten-free is not gluten-free because it contains wheat flour.
 In fact, most canned tomato soups are not gluten-free as they use wheat for thickening the soup.